vipyne/american-dream-phone/README.md

 > Democracy dies in silence

+The first thing you need to know is that in the 90's, there was a board game called Electronic Dream Phone.
+This is a real thing that existed.
-`American Dream Phone` is a Voice AI Agent [Pipecat](https://github.com/pipecat-ai/pipecat) app to call your representatives.
+With that whimsy in mind, `American Dream Phone` is a Voice AI Agent [Pipecat](https://github.com/pipecat-ai/pipecat) app to call your representatives.
 Revenge of the robo-calls.
 But also, civic engagement.
 Yay.

-Actual LLM service, STT service, and TTS services are all changeable.
+> LLM, STT, and TTS (& more) services are all changeable.

 ## setup